KEY FEATURES

 - Individual sports mentoring

-Scholarship applications are open from October – May each year.
-We are committed to supporting individuals who are part of an international pathway and those with aspirations to play Premiership club rugby.
+We are committed to supporting individuals who are part of an international pathway (U20's and upwards).

 Contact: Sport Scholarships sportscholarships@exeter.ac.uk 01392 641313